davelongdev/dave-long-web-studio/content/blog/seo-basics.md

 ## What are the Most Important Parts of SEO?

-The two most important components in any SEO strategy are the following:
+The three most important components in any SEO strategy are the following:

 - Written Content
 - Backlinks
+- Meta Tags

 ## Writing Content for Your Site

-The two most important things to keep in mind when writing content for your site are as follows.

 ### 1 - Write High Quality Content that's Relevant to your Business and Helpful to Your Customers.